YesWiki/yeswiki-build-repo/README.md

 - mattermost-channel: channel used in mattermost for sending notification
 - mattermost-authorName: the username for the notification
 - mattermost-authorIcon: the url to a picture used as avatar for the notification
-- yunohost-subRepo: the branch that is watched for yeswiki_ynh updates
-- yunohost-git: a git clone URL, with credentials and push access, of the yeswiki_ynh repository.
-Empty if you do not want this update mechanism.
-- yunohost-git-source-branch: yeswiki_ynh branch from which to create the new commits

 ## Initialisation of the repository (only once)